 This recipe has been with our family since my youngest was just a baby.
 It is a great way to get the kiddos to try some vegetables (although I still have one who eats around them😂).
+The star in this dish is the sweet peppers.
+Yum!
 The simple sauce isn't overly heavy, and this dish comes together amazingly quick for those busy nights.
 I love any leftovers for lunch because it reheats amazingly well.
 Serve alongside a salad and some bread, and you may just have a new favorite meal!

 Smoked Sausage Primavera